← Back to Blog·Mar 16, 2026·9 min read

 Matomo (Self-Hosted)

-Matomo self-hosted gives you full control over your data.
-However, the default configuration uses cookies and collects IP addresses, so you must manually enable cookieless tracking and IP anonymization.
-You are also responsible for securing the server infrastructure and ensuring it meets GDPR requirements.
-It is a viable option for teams with strong DevOps resources, but it is not GDPR-compliant out of the box.
+Full control over your data when self-hosted.
+However, the default configuration<strong>uses cookies and collects IP addresses</strong>, so you must manually enable cookieless tracking and IP anonymization.
+Requires strong DevOps resources.<em>Not</em>GDPR-compliant out of the box.

 Copper Analytics: Analytics Without the GDPR Headache